Mystery Photo, Is that John M. Browning?

 Hi J.

-There were very few US troops France until early 1918 so it is unlikely to be earlier than 1918.
-It could be in the US; perhaps a “fact finding mission” to see how US troops were being train before coming to Europe?
-Or more likely is that it was taken at a US Army training base in France.
+There were very few US troops in France until early 1918, so it is unlikely to be earlier than 1918.
+It could be in the US, perhaps a “fact-finding mission” to see how US troops were being trained before coming to Europe.
+Or, more likely, is that it was taken at a US Army training base in France.
 US troops spend some extended time in France training in new techniques and equipment before being committed to the frontline.
 There was considerable pressure to get US troops into combat, so a political visit of this type to a training base makes sense.

 So tell us who you think is in this photo in the comments below, we would love to find out?